amkreddy555/WorldPopulationD3/README.md

 # Assignment3
-* World Population bubble chart using D3.js, Javascript, HTML, CSS and it is responsive.
+* World Population bubble chart using D3.js, Javascript, HTML, CSS and it is Responsive.
 * Bubble chart will be updated based on year selected in the dropdown filter.
 * Bubble size represents count of population.
 * Continent Legends were provided for representaion purpose only, the actual functionality is not implemented.